For Applicants

 Students practice methods of inquiry that yield deeper connections and understanding of themselves and others.
 Through learning about strength-based approaches and interviewing each other, students practice vulnerability by speaking their truth and ultimately deepening community connections.

-Students learn the importance of crafting a narrative and the role that story plays in any leadership journey.
-Students internalize how to use narrative to supercharge the way they educate themselves and others and mobilize resources and communities.
+Students learn the importance of crafting a narrative and the story's role in any leadership journey.
+Students internalize how to use narrative to supercharge how they educate themselves and others and mobilize resources and communities.
+Students dive deeper into themselves and the world around them to understand how they can create an impact on small and large scales.

 Students practice vulnerability by doing a final share that enables the community to understand better who they are.
-The strengthened camp cohort explores how to effectively transition out of meaningful experiences and use them to grow further and develop themselves and their social impact mission.
+The strengthened Camp cohort explores how to effectively transition out of meaningful experiences and use them to grow and develop themselves and their social impact mission.

 Rio de Janeiro, Brazil